 Gooey Butter Cake without a Cake Mix

-- Preheat oven to 350 degrees and line a 8x8 inch baking pan with parchment paper
+- Preheat oven to 350°F. Grease or line a 9×9 inch baking pan with parchment paper

-- Combine butter, sugar, brown sugar, eggs, salt, flour and baking powder in a mixing bowl.
-Pour into prepared baking dish.
+- In a medium mixing bowl, combine butter, sugar, brown sugar, eggs, salt, flour and baking powder.
+Press into prepared baking dish.

-- Combine cream cheese, brown sugar, eggs, vanilla and powdered sugar and pour onto bottom layer.
+- Combine cream cheese, brown sugar, eggs, vanilla and powdered sugar and pour onto the bottom layer.

-- Bake 55-60 minutes until it jiggles just slightly.
+- Bake 55-60 minutes until it slightly jiggles.
 Allow to cool.
 Sprinkle with powdered sugar and serve.